nom-tam-fits/nom-tam-fits/README.md

 # nom-tam-fits
-a full function 100% Java library for reading and writing FITS files
+a 100% Java library for reading and writing atronomical FITS imaging files

 this is the original library from http://heasarc.gsfc.nasa.gov/docs/heasarc/fits/java/